MuseTag/musetag.github.io/10-quickstart.md

 MarkPlot is a semantic annotation language that extends Markdown to help you keep track of characters, places, events, and relationships in your creative writing.
 Let's dive in!

+**Want to try before you learn?** Check out our [interactive demo](30-demo.html) where you can experiment with MarkPlot annotations in real-time!

 ## Where to start?

 MarkPlot is not a standalone tool.
 As the project is in early development, there are currently no dedicated tools available yet—but your annotated text will be compatible with future utilities as they are released.
 You can already use MarkPlot in any plain text or Markdown editor.